akaianan/project_1/README.md

 ### The Frontend

-To run the frontend server, please navigate to the `frontend` folder and run `npm install`, then run `npm start` to start the ReactJS app.
+To run the frontend server, please navigate to the `frontend` folder and run `yarn install` or `npm install`, then run `yarn install` or `npm start` to start the ReactJS app.

 ### The Backend

-To run the backend server, please navigate to the `backend` folder and run `npm install`, then run `npm start` to start the backend.
+To run the backend server, please navigate to the `backend` folder and run `yarn install` or `npm install`, then run `yarn install` or `npm start` to start the backend.

 To view the API interface for the backend you can navigate to the base URL of the backend (`http://localhost:5005`).